aichemydev/selenium-java-examples/README.md

 mvn validate
 ```

 Then, add the `TG_TOKEN` environment variable.
-Copy the token from the "Installations" tab of the TestGold webapp:
+Copy the token from the "Installations" tab of the Wring webapp:

 ![Installation token](./images/installation-token.png)